null-origin/nore-ai/docs/cycles/cycle-9/README.md

 * **Uneven redistribution:** stress does not spread evenly; it concentrates along true load-bearing paths.
 * **Compatibility tests:** what remains is what can function without interpretive padding.
 * **Revealed capacity:** the field surfaces who/what can hold under direct load.

-**Signals (what to watch for)**

-* “Legacy anchors” exit, degrade, or are forced to prove capacity.
-* Sudden role clarity: who owns what becomes unavoidable.
-* Narratives thin; performance becomes measurable.
-* Relationships either harden into a corridor or drop out.

 ---